seanblanchfield/blog/current/_posts/2022-02-23-virtual-gas-meters-in-home-assistant.md

 ---

 Unfortunately, we do not have smart gas meters in Ireland.
-However, I realised that I could use Home Assistant to create virtual gas meters, which provide a good real-time estimate of gas usage.
+However, I realised that I could use Home Assistant to create virtual gas meters, which provide a good real-time estimate of natural gas usage.

 The only appliance that uses gas in our house is our combi-boiler, which has the job of heating the radiators for central heating, and heating domestic hot water.
 In my [previous post](/2022/02/automating-heating-with-home-assistant) I discussed how I took direct control of my central heating by replacing Nest with a z-wave relay controlled by Home Assistant.
-This meant that Home Assistant now knew exactly when the boiler was burning gas.
+This allowed Home Assistant to know exactly when the boiler was burning gas.
 So long as the radiators are balanced and the TRVs are properly set, then the boiler should only be switched on when heating is required, during which time it should use a steady amount of gas.
 This conclusion allowed me to create some virtual energy sensors based on boiler run time, and add these into the Home Assistant Energy dashboard.

 ![](/images/2022/02/gas-consumption.png)